cellgeni/nf-introduction/README.md

 ```

 In this example we use `!{task.index}` to make the output file names unique, but will
-normally not be necessary; meaningful file names can be constructed from a sample if for
+normally not be necessary; meaningful file names can be constructed from a sample ID for
-example, as shown in later examples.
+example, as shown later here.

 Example invocations:
 ```